nskatti1/Fast-Robots/docs/lab8.rst

    :height: 315

 They took 8 seconds, 10 seconds, and 9 seconds respectively.
 There seemed to be a flaw where the car stopped and paused even though I did not use any delays in my code.
 There was a bug where my code seemed to reset when my car stopped and just not append data.
 Here are the plots of collected data regardless.
 Note: my kalman filter was not tuned very well.
+Also, my plots don't always show a 180 degrees in yaw, but in the video I clearly drift 180 degrees so.

 .. image:: images/l8_plot1.png
    :align: center